 - 8.1 The legislative test under consideration is whether it is necessary to divert the public right of way to enable development to be carried out. - 8.2 The Existing Footpath runs over land which has planning permission to be developed and built upon.
-If the footpath is not diverted, the public right of way will go through two of the new dwelling houses.
-The Proposed Footpath will divert the route around the edge of these houses and the diversion is therefore necessary to allow the development to take place.

-8.3 The Authority must give due regard to the effect the diversion will have on biodiversity and members of the public with disabilities.

-- 8.4 The Proposed Footpath will comprise a tarmacked path whereas the Existing Footpath runs across a field.
-The development as a whole may affect biodiversity but this has been considered when granting planning permission and mitigating measures are to be taken as part of the planning process.
-The current surface of the Existing Footpath is uneven and crosses a stream.
-The Proposed Footpath will be flat with no stream crossing.
-This will have a positive impact on those with mobility and visual impairments. - 8.5 The effect of the diversion on the additional criteria identified in the Authority's Public Path Order Policy; namely, Connectivity, Equalities Impact, Gaps and Gates, Gradients, Maintenance, Safety, Status, Width and Features of Interest. - 8.6 The Proposed Footpath would start and finish at the same point as the Existing Footpath so there would be no effect on connectivity. - 8.7 The Existing Footpath runs across a field with an uneven surface and, at one point, crosses a stream.
-The Proposed Footpath would run over a laid out, tarmac surface with no stream crossing and would therefore be easier to traverse, having a positive impact on those with mobility and visual impairments. - 8.8 The Proposed Footpath will be created without any limitations and without any gates being added to the route. - 8.9 There will be no change in gradient as a result of these proposals and there will be one less ditch crossing to maintain.
-The removal of the ditch crossing will increase safety.
-There will be no changes to the status or width of the footpath.
+If the footpath is not diverted, the public right of way will go through the garden of one of the new dwelling houses.
+The Proposed Footpath will divert the route around the edge of this garden, to allow the development to take place. - 8.3 One of the adjacent landowners has expressed concern about the housing development increasing the potential use of the footpath over his own property (see paragraph 7.3 above).
+However as the Proposed Footpath will increase the distance travelled across this land by a distance of just 4 metres, it is not considered that this application will have a material effect on the public's level of use of the path. - 8.4 The Authority must give due regard to the effect the diversion will have on biodiversity and members of the public with disabilities. - 8.5 The Proposed Footpath will be over a tarmac path whereas the Existing Footpath runs over an agricultural field.
+The development as a whole may affect biodiversity but this has been considered when granting planning permission and mitigating measures are to be taken under the planning process.
+The current surface of the Existing Footpath is uneven.
+The Proposed Footpath will be flat and over tarmac.
+This will have a positive impact on those with mobility and visual impairments. - 8.6 The effect of the diversion on the additional criteria identified in the Authority's Public Path Order Policy; namely, Connectivity, Equalities Impact, Gaps and Gates, Gradients, Maintenance, Safety, Status, Width and Features of Interest. - 8.7 The public do not currently follow the exact legal line of the Existing Footpath but this will be rectified by the proposals.
+The Proposed Footpath will therefore improve connectivity. - 8.8 The current surface of the Existing Footpath is over an agricultural field.
+The Proposed Footpath would run over a laid out, tarmac surface and will be easier to traverse, having a positive impact on those with mobility and visual impairments.

+- 8.9 The Proposed Footpath will be created without any limitations; the gate currently in situ will be removed and the stile currently in situ will be replaced by a kissing gate, thus improving accessibility. - 8.10 The adjacent landowner referred to in paragraph 8.3 above has expressed concern about the aforementioned change of the stile to a kissing gate.
+However it should be noted that this stile is not a lawful limitation nor has it ever been authorised for stock control under Section 147 Highways Act 1980; consequently its presence is unlawful.
+In line with government guidance and the principle of least restrictive access the Authority's Public Path Order Policy provides only for Section 147 authorisation of a stile in exceptional circumstances with the authorisation of gates or kissing gates being the normal practice.
+No exceptional circumstances have been brought to the Authority's attention. - 8.11 There will be no change in gradient as a result of these proposals and there will be one less stile to maintain.
+With the public having to cross one less agricultural field there will be a marginal increase in safety but there will be no changes to the status or width of the footpath.
 Nor will there be any changes to features of interest.

-8.10 Climate Change
+8.12 Climate Change